 Litigation to Protect Online Speech

-CCIA and NetChoice are co-Plaintiffs in two federal lawsuits — Paxton and Moody — challenging Texas HB 20 and Florida SB 7072 that would force digital service companies to display third-party content and make regular disclosures of their content management policies, practice, and instances of use.
-These statutes would prevent digital services from exercising their First Amendment right to determine what, when, and how to display content.
-Lawmakers in both states openly announced that their intent is to “rein in” digital service companies in retaliation for perceived anti-conservative bias.
+CCIA and NetChoice are co-Plaintiffs challenging Florida SB 7072, which would force digital service companies to display third-party content and make regular disclosures of their content management policies, practice, and instances of use.
+SB7072 would prevent digital services from exercising their First Amendment right to determine what, when, and how to display content.
+Lawmakers openly announced that their intent is to “rein in” digital service companies in retaliation for perceived anti-conservative bias.

 Summary